Politics A-Level (Edexcel)

-Throughout a Politics A-level course students will gain an understanding of our modern society, through analysis of both our current political situation and structures, and comparison with the rest of the world.
+Throughout the Politics A-level course students will gain an understanding of our modern society, through analysis of both our current political situation and structures, and comparison with US Politics and Government.

 Students will develop the essential skills of analysis, debate and communication whilst gaining understanding on how our society is governed.
 Students will learn to interpret, evaluate and comment on the nature of politics and government.